mesumbinshaukat/Private-Search-Engine/README.md

 **No Real Time Updates**
 The system operates on a daily refresh cycle.
 Content published between refresh cycles will not be available until the next cycle completes.

-**Limited Search Features**
-Search is basic keyword matching within the indexed JSON.
-No advanced features like fuzzy matching, stemming, or relevance ranking are implemented.

 ### Operational Limitations

 **Local Development Only**